coq/ceps/text/052-platform-release-cycle.md

 - YYYY.MM plays the role of a major version, as in Coq's 8.13
 - YYYY.MM.0,  YYYY.MM.1 ... play the role of point releases, as Coq's 8.13.0 ..

-Hence, it is not YYYY.MM.DD byt rather YYYY.MM.XX.
+Hence, it is not YYYY.MM.DD but rather YYYY.MM.XX.

 # Drawbacks